 Key takeaways:

-• The risk-free asset
+• The role and properties of the risk-free asset

-• The Capital Market Line (CML)
+• The Capital Market Line (CML) and its interpretation

-• The tangent portfolio
+• The tangent (optimal risky) portfolio

 Comments